 We manage our business operations from our principal executive office in Lakeway, Texas, in 700 square feet of leased space under a sublease with a related party.
-Our office lease is month-to-month, and currently we pay rent of approximately 1,200 per month.
+Our office lease is month-to-month, and currently we pay rent of approximately \$1,200 per month.
 In October 2020, we entered into an agreement with a third-party contract manufacturing organization.
-The total cost for the manufacturing contracts is approximately 973,000.
-Subsequently in February 2021, we entered into an agreement with a third-party CRO to manage and conduct our Phase 2 clinical trial in the fourth calendar quarter of 2021 with the anticipation of completing the trial by the first calendar quarter of 2022.
-The total cost for the CRO agreement is approximately €1,450,758 or \$1,679,107.
+The total cost for the manufacturing contracts is approximately \$973,000.
+Subsequently in February 2021, we entered into an agreement with a third-party CRO to manage and conduct our Phase 2 clinical trial with the anticipation of completing the trial by the first half of 2022.
+The total cost for the CRO agreement is approximately $\mathfrak{C}{2,235,144}$ or $\mathfrak{C}{2,235,144}$